Gyoma/Bool-Vector/README.md

 # Bool-Vector by Gyoma

-It's a bool vector of arbitrary length.
+It's bool vector of arbitrary length.